rwbrown72/c_practice/readme.md

 [Russell Brown Email](mailto:russellbrowncompany@gmail.com)

-Most of the eamples are from these sources:
+Most of the examples are from these sources:

 [How Stuff Works](http://computer.howstuffworks.com/c.htm)